Data-driven organization. Data-driven insights. Data-driven revenue/processes/operations/systems/marketing.

 To get around this problem, data-driven organizations can use shared dashboards to track key metrics in real time.
 Pulling up a dashboard keeps everyone on the same page in the meeting, plus gives everyone a portal to check the metrics throughout the week.

 We think in the near future, “data-driven” will stop being optional.
-If software is eating the world, then data is definitely fueling that hunger.
+If software is eating the world, then data is definitely fuelling that hunger.
 But this is a good thing.

 Being data-driven improves your organizational metrics, giving you the insights you need to develop and execute business strategies and hit your business goals.